MarlinFirmware/Marlin/Marlin/example_configurations/Prusa/MK3/README.md

 The team also contributes to the [PrusaOwners Wiki](https://github.com/PrusaOwners/prusaowners/wiki) which contains a wealth of information on the Prusa MK3 printer.

+## Project Goals

+The team started this project with the following goals in mind:

+* Create a Prusa compatible firmware based on the most recent stable release of Marlin, supporting all the features of Marlin that have become available since Prusa forked from that.
+* Maintain a stable release without bugs in the core feature-set.
+* Prioritize the core extensions needed to make a usable MK3 firmware.
+So for example, we focused on getting the PINDA probe working fully, but have a lower priority adding features like Power Panic.
+* Provide a good base firmware for those wishing to develop a firmware for Prusa clones or spin-offs.
+The Marlin firmware is designed to be easily customizable for use across a huge range of printers.
+We want to provide a firmware that users of variants of the MK3 can easily tweak to support their specific needs.
+* Listen to community feedback, and prefer high-priority bug fixes over adding new features.
+* Where possible, work to merge code changes back into the Marlin repo.
+This means minimizing changes to Marlin to those that are needed to support actual features.
+It also means following the [Marlin Coding Standards](http://marlinfw.org/docs/development/coding_standards.html)

+The following are not goals for this project:

+* To create an exact clone of Prusa's firmware.
+For example, the LCD status screen has the Marlin layout, not Prusa's.
+The menus are Marlin menus, not Prusas.
+Changes to both those things are possible, but they make it harder to re-integrate our changes back into Marlin.
+* To implement all the consumer-friendly features in the Prusa firmware.
+Prusa has some "wizards" for printer set-up.
+There are equivalent ways to achieve the same goals in Marlin, but they aren't simple "select and click" style options in the printer menus.
+At the same time, the results using the Marlin equivalent approach are usually better (bed skew compensation is a good example).

 ## Why would I use this firmware?

 An obvious question is: why would someone want to use this firmware over the